Your questions answered

 -

-After an initial consultation, you’ll be matched with a counsellor based on your needs and availability.
-Weekly sessions last 50 minutes and take place in person or online.
 You begin with a block of six sessions and can extend up to a year if you wish.
 You are not tied in and can finish at any time (closing sessions are recommended).

 -